AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 ### Other Considerations

-If you also enable the Agora RTC service, Agora recommends you updating your token to the [access token 2]() for smooth development experience.
+If you use Agora Chat together with the Agora RTC service, Agora recommends you update to the [access token 2]() for smooth development experience.